 Although the park is quite large, it’s very walkable with paved and dirt paths, and there’s plenty of shady spots.
 There’s a couple of toilet facilities, but I’ve never used them so have no idea how clean they are.

-Insider tip: Many trees have small plaques with QR codes so you can get information on age, botanical and common name of the tree, and blooming season.
+👉 Insider tip: Many trees have small plaques with QR codes so you can get information on age, blooming season, and botanical and common name of the tree.

 metal round plate of bhel puri with 4 wooden forks